e-kwsm/ompi/docs/launching-apps/pmix-and-prrte.rst

 communication with these back-end run-time environments.
-Open MPI uses the PMIx API to discover, communicate, and coordinate with any supported back-end run-time system without needing to know the intimiate details of that system.
+Open MPI uses the PMIx API to discover, communicate, and coordinate with any supported back-end run-time system without needing to know the intimate details of that system.

 PRRTE
 -----